About the listing

-Prepare to be dwarved by the enormity of the cliffline and offshore stacks.
+Prepare to be dwarfed by the enormity of the cliff-line and offshore stacks.
 The sheer scale of natural sculpting evident at this site is humbling.
-In local vernacular Gog and Magog are the names given to the two offshore stacks that may be viewed from both the viewing platform and (tide and sea permitting) and from beach level.
+In local vernacular, Gog and Magog are the names given to the two offshore stacks that may be viewed from both the viewing platform and (tide and sea permitting) from beach level.
 These are not considered part of the 12 Apostles.
 The steps were carved into the cliff by local settler Hugh Gibson who worked on traditional access used by the original Kirrae Whurrong inhabitants.

 Why not Park at the 12 Apostles?